LinneaSandell/workshop_testrepo/README.md

 This is a README for my first Git repo.
 My name is Gil.
-My birthday is in June.
+My birthday is the 6th of June.
 My favorite colour is Linnea.